copsTvFan/cops-episode-guide/guide.md

 **Kansas City 1**

-- (MO -- East Patrol) Officer Kevin Tempel describes the Crime Tips program.
+- (Kansas City, MO -- East Patrol) Officer Kevin Tempel describes the Crime Tips program.
 Kids come up to them and they give them baseball cards with Royals players on the front and crime tips on the back.
 They stopped it, but kids still asked so they reinstituted the program.
 He stops three kids and has them show their muscles and gives them some baseball.
-A drive-by shooting, suspected shoplifter, domestic call.
+(10:42 PM Dispatch Call) A drive-by shooting performed by 5 females in a Malibu with a shotgun.
+- (Kansas City, MO -- 9:07 PM Shoplifting Call) South Patrol.
+Officer Scott Caron.
+- (Kansas City, KS -- 1:42 AM Domestic Disturbance) Officer Zane Schuberger.
+  Man on a roof.

 ## CP-402